 The train network is limited, but rail travel is still faster and more comfortable than buses.
-However, when travelling to more remote destinations in Iran, buses may be the only viable option.
-Domestic flights are by far the fastest way of travelling long distances.
+That said, when travelling to more remote destinations in Iran, buses may be the only viable option.
+We recommend flying whenever possible.

-Although good road networks do exist in Iran, driving conditions are chaotic and road safety is a major concern.
+Although adequate road networks do exist in Iran, driving conditions are chaotic and road safety is a major concern.
 Expats are advised to avoid driving themselves if possible.

 Public transport in Iran

-All modes of public transport in Iran are affordable, so the best choice often depends on a person's destination.
-The bus network covers a wider range of places, but trains are considerably faster.
+All modes of public transport in Iran are affordable, and the best choice therefore often depends on a person's destination.
+While the bus network covers a wider range of places, trains are considerably faster.

-City buses are segregated by gender, with women and children being expected to sit at the back of buses, while men sit at the front.
+City buses are typically segregated by gender, with women and children sitting at the back of buses, while men sit at the front.
 Intercity buses are less likely to be segregated by gender.

 There are two different types of buses in Iran, namely first class and second class.
 That said, there is little difference between bus companies.
-First-class buses tend to be air-conditioned, while second-class services lack this facility.
-They are, however, more frequent.
-There is very little difference in price between the services so there is little financial incentive to opt for second-class, especially in summer.
+First-class buses tend to be air-conditioned, while second-class buses lack this facility but are more frequent.
+There is also little difference in price between the services, so there isn't much financial incentive to opt for second class, especially in summer.

-Expats can buy bus tickets at terminals and ticket offices.
-During peak season it's best to book ahead of time but in most instances, travellers can purchase a ticket at the terminal an hour before departure.
+Expats can buy bus tickets at terminals and ticket offices, but during peak season it's best to book ahead of time.

-Often the best means of avoiding congestion, metro systems operate in the Iranian cities of Tehran, Mashhad, Shiraz, Esfahan and Tabriz.
-In Tehran one-way tickets and 'top-up' transport cards can be bought at metro stations.
+The metro is often the best means of avoiding congestion.
+Metro systems operate in the Iranian cities of Tehran, Mashhad, Shiraz, Esfahan and Tabriz.
+In Tehran, one-way tickets and 'top-up' transport cards are available for purchase at metro stations.

-Although not strictly enforced, trains are generally segregated by gender, with the first and last carriages being reserved for women,
+Although not strictly enforced, trains are generally segregated by gender, with the first and last carriages reserved for women.

-The rail network in Iran is limited but trains are a more comfortable and faster mode of transport than the country’s speed-limited buses.
+The rail network in Iran is limited, but trains are a more comfortable and faster mode of transport than the country’s slow buses.
 Some routes offer sleeper cabins for overnight travel.
-Gender segregation is not strictly enforced and women travelling alone have the option of requesting a single-sleeper cabin, or a women-only cabin.
+Gender segregation is not strictly enforced though women travelling alone have the option of requesting a single-sleeper cabin, or a women-only cabin.

-Tickets can be bought from train stations or through travel agencies up to a month before the date of departure, and it is wise to book at least a couple of days in advance during the peak domestic holiday months.
-First class tickets cost roughly twice the comparable bus fare.
+Tickets can be bought from train stations or through travel agencies up to a month before the date of departure.
+It is wise to book at least a couple of days in advance during the peak domestic holiday months.
+First-class tickets cost roughly twice the comparable bus fare.

-However, expats should note that trains in Iran are frequently delayed.
+Expats should note that trains in Iran are also frequently delayed.

 Taxis in Iran

-Within Iranian cities travelling by taxi is a good option and thanks to low fuel prices fares are usually affordable.
+Within Iranian cities, travelling by taxi is a good option.
+Thanks to low fuel prices, fares are usually affordable.

 Shared taxis, called savari taxis, operate between cities and can often be found close to bus terminals and train stations.
 These are usually faster than trains or buses.
 Prices are negotiable and depend on how many people are using the vehicle.
 Expats can hire one of these shared taxis privately, which is a good option for groups travelling to the same destination.
 Generally, people in shared taxis avoid sitting next to strangers of the opposite gender.